 You must also ensure that you have a thorough understanding of the most recent malware and security techniques on the market and stay up to date on industry trends across a variety of channels.

-Both of these factors will donate to the job experience and requisite skill sets.
+Both of these factors will donate to the job experience and skillsets required for cybersecurity consultants.

 Safety analysts, whether operating with a particular organization or consulting with multiple companies, identify possible cybersecurity risks through conducting checks on the infrastructure and looking for potential vulnerabilities.